Engineering Notes

 13 Mar 2026

-Opponent modeling is the ability of an agent to build an internal representation of another agent: what they want, what they know, what they are likely to do next.
+Opponent modeling is the ability of an agent to build an internal representation of another agent’s goals, beliefs, and likely behavior.
 In multi-agent settings, ignoring other agents and acting as if the world is static is almost always suboptimal.
-The world’s most effective players — human or AI — exploit what they know about their counterparts.
+The most effective players, human or AI, exploit what they know about their counterparts.

 Formally, suppose agent $i$ interacts with agent $j$.
 Instead of observing $j$’s true policy $\pi_j$, agent $i$ must infer or approximate it from observations.
 Define: